Kristfur/the-fire-pit/README.md

 * The staff can set the capacity and amount of three sizes of tables.
 They can add tables to the available tables so that they can have more reservations.

 ## Agile Planning
 For the development of this website I used a kanban board to aid with keeping me on track.
 The project board can be found [here](https://github.com/users/Kristfur/projects/2/views/1).
 Each item had a priority, either "Must Have" "Should Have" or "Could Have".
-This helped to keep me on track timewise as I could focus on getting the must-haves finished and I could do the should-haves if time permitted.
+I first completed the 'Must Haves' then the 'Should Haves' and the 'Could Haves' if time permitted.
+This way the core requirements were completed first to give the site a completed feeling and the extra features woubld be completed if time allowed.
 In addition, each item had a 'story points' value which indicated the amount of work it would take to complete the task.
 The board consists of 4 sprints, each with about the same number of story points to even out the workload over the sprints.

 ### Milestones
 The project had 6 main milestones: